-Although it appears possible that quite complicated molecular assemblies could be erected on two-dimensional protein lattices using a combination of chemical conjugation, site-directed introduction of anchor points, and molecular fusions at the DNA level (reviewed elsewhere in this issue), the materials described thus far all come under our first definition of molecular electronics as bulk materials.
+Although it appears possible that quite complicated molecular assemblies could be erected on two-dimensional protein lattices using a combination of chemical conjugation, site-directed introduction of anchor points, and molecular fusions at the DNA level (Nilsson et al., pp 569-575), the materials described thus far all come under our first definition of molecular electronics as bulk materials.
 Although these substrates could undoubtedly be patterned using lithography methods similar to those used in fabricating integrated circuits, optical diffraction would limit detail to scales substantially larger than individual molecular assemblies.
-Such devices would not realize the ultimate in miniaturization of individually assignable devices inherent in molecular electronics of the second definition, whereas individual molecular assemblies would lack the unique addressability and specific connectivity between components commonly associated with electronic circuits.
+Such devices would not realize the ultimate in miniaturization of individually assignable devices.

+Molecular electronics of the second definition, where individual molecular assemblies have unique addressability and specific connectivity between components, would be a major advance.
 Nevertheless, it is interesting to consider how it might be possible to construct true molecular circuits, as well as the dual problem at the molecular level of how such devices could be addressed and read.
-Atomic probe microscopy could potentially be used to manipulate and assemble molecules as a means of constructing devices, as well as a means of setting molecular states or reading out information [53.].
+Atomic probe microscopy could potentially be used to manipulate and assemble molecules as a means of constructing devices, as well as a means of setting molecular states or reading out information [53•].
 The limitations of manipulating only one or a few components at a time, however, would seem ultimately to defeat the objectives of creating a molecular device.

 Alternatively, it may be possible to 'condition' a preexisting molecular lattice of uniformly interconnected molecules so that it is able to store or process information as a neural network analog.
-Information processing using a distributed approach requires each molecular-assembly to sense the state of its nearest neighbors and alter its configuration accordingly.
-With phasing to an external clock, this scheme has the formal structure of a cellular automaton operating with individual macromolecules as building blocks.
-In such a highly cooperative device, it may not be necessary to manipulate individual molecules directly, but utilize intermolecular communications common to many cooperative multimeric proteins to perform some analog computing function.
-Fabrication possibilities also exist using defect tessellation automata [54•], where very complicated structures can be generated by defect introduction into a periodic lattice subject to a regular site replacement protocol.
+Information processing using a distributed approach requires each molecular assembly to sense the state of its nearest neighbors and alter its configuration accordingly.
+With phasing to an external clock, this scheme has the formal structure of a cellular automata operating with individual macromolecules as building blocks.
+In such a highly cooperative device, it may not be necessary to directly manipulate individual molecules; rather, one might use intermolecular communications common to many cooperative multimeric proteins to perform some analog computing function.

+Fabrication possibilities also exist using defect tessellation automata [54•], where very complicated structures (Fig. 2) can be generated by defect introduction into a periodic lattice subject to a regular site-replacement protocol.
 Although presently only the subject of computer simulation, it seems possible to embody the required properties in ligand-capture and displacement schemes using symmetric protein molecules with multiple binding sites.
 Access and readout could potentially be achieved by any of the methods outlined above.
-While these devices are presently wholly conceptual, and may ultimately be limited by molecular noise that will necessitate distributed or redundant processing to ensure reliability, it seems clear that genuine approaches exist to investigate the limits of this technology.
+Although these devices are presently wholly conceptual, and may ultimately be limited by molecular noise that will necessitate distributed or redundant processing to insure reliability, it seems clear that genuine approaches exist to investigate the limits of this technology.

+Fig. 2.
+A computer simulation showing a finite tessellation automata derived from a single defect.
+This displays connectivity reminiscent of integrated circuits.
+Published with permission [54•].